mohsenr2040/eshop-core/README.md

-# eshop-repo
+# eshop

-Hi This is a selling product project .Also Sellers can register and create their own retail store in it.
+This is a selling product project.
+Sellers can register and create their own retail store in it. price of sellers's product is compared.

 This project is developing in asp.net core.
 The most important feature of this project is Clean Architecture.